Silent rooftop wind turbines could generate half of a household’s energy needs

 It’s even lower when you take state and local rebates into account.

-• shinetiger says:
+• shinetiger on said:

 If you finance the panels through a solar power company (instead of buying them outright) then you don’t get the rebates, they do.
 So your total price will be what they quote you.
 They’re essentially giving you a loan, in exchange for the rebates they receive.